ScoRoc/axios-url-suite/README.md

 axiosUrlSuite takes an object that has two keys: url and name.

 The url expects a string in the form of `'http://www.domain.com'` The name expects a string which you would like to name your functions by.
+This would send each request to `'http://www.domain.com'`

-Passing `'user'` would return and object of:
+Passing `name: 'user'` would return and object of:
 `{ getUser, findUsers, postUser, putUser, deleteUser }`

-Passing `'chair'` would return an object of:
+Passing `name: 'chair'` would return an object of:
 `{ getChair, findChairs, postChairs, putChairs, deleteChairs }`  and etc.

 ## Examples